4TUResearchData-Carpentries/workshop_notes/Lesson4.md

 Practice reviewing code in pull requests on GitHub.
 1. [Author]Assign one or two team members as reviewers in your pull request (PR).
-2. [Reviewer] Reviews, discuss, and suggest changes to the pull request(s) following recommendation mentioned so far.
+2. [Reviewer] Reviews, discuss and suggest changes to the pull request(s) following the recommendation mentioned so far.
 3. [Author] Make changes to PR based on the reviewer's suggestions, and updates the PR.
 4. [Reviewer] Approves the PR.
 5. [Author] Merges the PR into the repository.